ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/runtime/Package.md

 ### Invocation Context

-The Invocation Context is a data holder which is created per request, and preserved for a single request-response flow.
+The Invocation Context is a data holder that is created per request and preserved for a single request-response flow.
-The Invocation Context comprises of a unique id, UserPrincipal instance which includes user details and an AuthContext instance which has the authentication related details if available.
+The Invocation Context comprises of a unique ID, a `UserPrincipal` instance that includes user details and an `AuthContext` instance that has the authentication related details if available.

 ### Errors

-Error types NullReferenceException and IllegalStateException, which wraps the error type defined in ballerina/builtin package, are included in the runtime package.
+The runtime package includes the `NullReferenceException` and `IllegalStateException` error types.
+These two error types wrap the `error` type defined in the `ballerina/builtin` package.
 Furthermore, there are utility methods to retrieve the current call stack and the particular call stack frame for an error.

-Additionally, the runtime package also contains util methods to halt a thread (sleep) for a given period of time and to lookup properties from the runtime context.
+Additionally, the runtime package also contains utility methods to halt a `worker` (sleep) for a given period of time and to look up properties from the runtime context.

 ### Samples